awalterschulze/category-theory-for-programmers-challenges/105-Products-and-Coproducts.md

 ![A poset product](https://rawgit.com/awalterschulze/category-theory-for-programmers-challenges/master/105-2-3.png "A poset product")

+This means that the product of a poset is the smallest number that is bigger than or equal to both `a` and `b`.
-This means that the product of a poset is the product or least common multiple value `c = lcm(a,b)`, because `c` has to be the smallest number `c <= c'` that is bigger than or equal to and can divided by both `a` and `b`.
+If the poset is the non negative integers ordered by divisibility then the product of a poset is the product or least common multiple value `c = lcm(a,b)`, because `c` has to be the smallest number `c <= c'` that is bigger than or equal to and can divided by both `a` and `b`.

-For example: the product of:
+For example in our picture the product of:

   - `8` and `12` is `24`
   - `18` and `8` is nothing
   - `8` and `4` is `8`
   - `3` and `2` is `6`

-in the poset category of a non negative integers ordered by divisibility.
+I found [Wikiversity's Introduction to Category Theory - Products and Coproducts of Sets - Divisibility poset](https://en.wikiversity.org/wiki/Introduction_to_Category_Theory/Products_and_Coproducts_of_Sets#Divisibility_poset) useful in answering this question.

 ### 5.3.
 What is a coproduct of two objects in a poset?